Swizec/react-d3-workshop/src/pages/6-react-d3.md

 ![](../images/scatterplot.png)

-*Ignore this stuff below, we're flying by the seat of our pants today.
+#### *Ignore this stuff about color swatches, we're flying by the seat of our pants today.
 I'll update the page later.*

 Let's build a rectangle that changes color based on prop values.
 We'll render a few of them to make a color scale.